 Along the Texas State Railroad Route

 One can’t ride the rails of Texas State Railroad without becoming immersed in the romance of train travel and the significant historic accomplishments along the route.
 And, the environs through which this iron road passes is every bit as intriguing.
-It isn’t the Official State Railroad of Texas for no reason.
+No wonder it’s called the Official State Railroad of Texas.

 Little did the men laboring to construct the railroad through the temperate woodland known as State Forest #3 know that one day the line would run through Texas’ first and largest state forest.
 Transferred from the Texas State Prison System in 1925, the I.D.
 Fairchild State Forest, named for Senator I.D.
-Fairchild, would become synonymous with stunning seasonal changes, unusual railroad achievements and impressive wildlife and bird watching, all visible from a well-appointed railcar.
+Fairchild, would become renowned for its stunning seasonal changes, unusual railroad achievements and impressive wildlife and bird watching, all visible from a well-appointed railcar.

 The train passes a vintage turntable which is still operable at Maydelle.
 Built in the late 1890s in Paris, Texas, this rare example of railroad technology was used to turn engines around in a six-stall roundhouse owned by the St. Louis & San Francisco Railroad.
 In 1981 it was installed on the Texas State Railroad route.
 Several trains each year take passengers to view the actual turning of a locomotive on the turntable.

-The Texas State Railroad has always been a prime setting for movie making and passengers might recognize scenery, buildings or railcars that were showcased in over 30 films, television productions or documentaries shot on location during the past 40 years, including NBC’s Revolution.
-The anecdotes shared by onboard car attendants about the productions is more fun than watching the movies.
+The Texas State Railroad has always been a prime setting for movie making and passengers might recognize scenery, buildings or railcars that were showcased in over 30 films, television productions or documentaries shot on location during the last 40 years, including NBC’s Revolution.
+Anecdotes shared by onboard car attendants about the making of these productions are just as fun as watching the movies.